glen3b/GLib/README.md

-Glib
+Glen Library
 ====

-A simple general purpose C# library covering windows forms, XNA, extension methods, and more.
+Glib is a simple, general purpose C# library covering windows forms, XNA, extension methods, and more.
-Non-XNA portions partially written at GMR.